chozeur/KVM-QEMU-Sonoma-Hackintosh/README.md

 * ## Create a macOS VM

-	* Go to UNRAID web interface, in Apps tab, and search for "macinabox".
+	* Go to UNRAID web interface, in `APPS` tab, and search for "macinabox".

 	* Set the following settings:
 		* <u>**Network Type**</u> : Bridge